Zhaolu-K/OrderProbe/README.md

 - 🚀 **Examples**: Basic usage demonstrations
 - 🤝 **Contributing**: Clear contribution guidelines
 - 🔒 **Security**: No hardcoded credentials or sensitive data

+## ⚠️ Limitations

+Our OrderProbe is designed to evaluate model capabilities through structural reasoning tasks.
+The types within our dataset reflect our effort to collect data from multiple perspectives.
+However, we acknowledge that the scope of knowledge covered is inherently limited by the expertise of the contributors and cannot encompass all facets of linguistic structural integrity.
+Moreover, structural robustness currently lacks a universally accepted definition.
+Our evaluation is based on six syntactic categories that, while comprehensive, do not cover the full spectrum of linguistic patterns.

+Since our dataset is constructed by referencing materials in three languages, we provide multilingual evaluation data.
+However, the influence of different script typologies on model performance has not been thoroughly analyzed for alphabetic languages.
+We have not conducted detailed experiments on morphologically rich systems where structural perturbations might yield different results.

+In addition, some data points involve crystallized expressions that are present in pre training corpora.
+We recognize that correct reconstruction depends on the memorization of these fixed patterns.
+Although the results are accurate within this specific domain, future developments may require models to handle novel combinations beyond memorized content.
+For these items, we ensure their validity within the current linguistic context.
+Although these limitations are relevant, we believe they extend beyond the scope and original intent of our work.
+We hope that future studies will address these challenges in more detail.

+## 🛡️ Ethics Statement

+The OrderProbe dataset integrates linguistic resources from the public domain under fair use principles for academic research.
+We confirm that the collected expressions are free from copyright restrictions and strictly adhere to data usage policies.
+All participants provided informed consent and followed a rigorous protocol to exclude offensive or discriminatory content.

+Our data construction pipeline utilizes LLMs for semantic augmentation in full compliance with provider terms of service.
+We declare that all generated outputs underwent human verification to ensure factual accuracy and safety.
+This work serves as a diagnostic benchmark for enhancing model robustness.
+We foresee no direct negative societal impacts or misuse risks associated with the release of this dataset.

 ---